Electric activity at magnetic moment fragmentation in spin ice: Results

+Once created, these defects can move in a crystal, similar to the case of the usual monopoles in spin ice.
+The motion of these excitations in a MF state is rather nontrivial.
+As this question, though definitely interesting, lies somewhat aside from the main topic of this paper --- the electric activity of such defects and excitations --- I schematically present this discussion in the Supplementary Information; see also~\cite{Jaubert2}.
+What is important is that such defects can move in a MF state without confinement, similar to the motion of monopoles in the usual spin ice~\cite{Castelnovo}, although with certain restrictions.
+Therefore we can consider the electric activity of isolated defects of this type.

-Consider first kagome systems, and start from a defect of the type (3-in) spins in place of a monopole (2-in)--(1-out), or (3-out) instead of antimonopole.
+Consider first kagome systems, and start from a defect of the type (3-in) with the charge~$3Q$ in place of a monopole (2-in)--(1-out), or (3-out), charge~$-3Q$, instead of an antimonopole.
 This situation is shown in Fig.~\ref{FIG:3}(a).

-We note that such objects are also analogous to monopoles or antimonopoles but with a higher magnetic charge: $\pm3Q$ instead of $\pm Q$ in the kagome ice configuration First, one may show that such ``tripoles'' (monopoles with charge~$3Q$) are mobile in MF kagome systems: they move in their own sublattice by interchanging some spins, and by moving they leave a trace of changed spins, but such strings have no tension, and it does not cost extra energy to move such ``tripoles''.
-In this respect they are analogous to monopoles or antimonopoles in the usual spin ice pyrochlores.
-As to their eventual dipole activity, first one easily sees using Eq.~(\ref{eq:e1}) that there would be no charge redistribution and no electric dipoles at such ``tripole'' triangles themselves.
+As mentioned above, such ``tri-poles'' (monopoles with charge~$3Q$, or with the excess charge~${2Q}$, can move in their own sublattice by interchanging some spins, and by moving they leave a trail of changed spins, but such strings have no tension, see Supplementary Information.
+As to their eventual dipole activity, first one easily sees using Equation~(\ref{eq:e1}) that there would be no charge redistribution and no electric dipoles at such ``tri-pole'' triangles themselves.
 This is also evident just from the symmetry (all three sites and all directions in such a triangle are equivalent).
-In principle the creation of such a dipole-less triangle (or a defect site in the effective honeycomb lattice of triangles) would remove one dipole from a $(\vec d, -\vec d)$ pair, so that at first there would appear one unpaired dipole.
-However, by reversing some spins one can in this case ``recommute'' the remaining ($\mu,\bar\mu$) pairs so that all dipoles would again be paired (or, more exactly, the unpaired dipole would be pushed to the edge of the sample).
-Thus in principle such ``tripole'' defects or excitations do not necessarily lead to the formation of free unpaired dipoles.
-Still, in real situations the creation of such (3-in) or (3-out) triangles most probably would be accompanied by the appearance of some unpaired dipoles, just because the recommuting of other ($\mu$--$\bar\mu$) sites could have relatively slow kinetics, i.e.\ their creation could still lead to some increase of electric activity of the material.
-But at least in principle such ``tripoles'' can exist without unpaired dipoles.
+In principle the creation of such a dipole-less triangle (or a defect site in the effective honeycomb lattice of triangles) would remove one dipole from a $({\bf d}, -{\bf d})$ pair, so that one could think that there would appear one unpaired dipole.
+However, by reversing some spins one can in this case ``recommute'' the remaining ($\mu,\bar\mu$) pairs so that all dipoles would again be paired.
+And actually one can see that when such tri-pole is one of a pair created at neighbouring sites (triangles) by reversing a special spin (the tri-pole that moved away from its partner), this pairing of dipoles in between those occurs automatically during the motion of such defects, see Supplementary Information~1.
+And the string connecting these defects is thus ``decorated'' by the reversed $({\bf d}, -{\bf d})$ pairs.